leap71/leap71.github.io/coding-for-engineers/8-first-steps-in-picogk.md

 ## Lattices

-You don't want to draw a rocket engine, or really anything voxel by voxel, even though the underlying data format are these tiny 3D pixels.
+You don't want to draw a rocket engine (or really anything) voxel by voxel, even though the underlying data format are these tiny 3D pixels.
 Just like any modern photo editor allows you to draw shapes, that are then transformed into the raster image, you will work with higher-level 3D shapes in PicoGK.

-And this is one important aspect to keep in mind — just because we render our shapes into voxels as the underlying data type, it doesn't mean that the computational model, the logic and the mathematical expressions that we feed into the voxel field are trivial.
+And this is one important aspect to keep in mind — just because we render our shapes into voxels as the underlying data type, it doesn't mean that the computational model, the logic and the mathematical expressions that we feed as geometry into the voxel field are trivial.
 Quite the opposite.
 Computational models can create objects of awesome complexity, built on complex math and sophisticated logic.

 But by using voxels, we can avoid stacking too much of this logic and math on top of each other, creating fragile interdependencies.
 By rendering to voxels and then using that result as the basis for our next step, we avoid the numerical instabilities that haunt CAD kernels.